TRIQS/triqs/doc/tutorials/python/ipt/ipt.rst

 .. _ipt:

-Iterated perturbation theory: an extended DMFT example
+Iterated perturbation theory: an more elaborate DMFT example
 ========================================================

 Introduction